-- Promote a common set of knowledge, skills and commitments across the profession to enhance the learning opportunities of all learners. - Strengthen the professional identity and enhance the status and public standing of the teaching profession. - Provide a common language and a vision of the profession that all teachers can use to define and develop their practice. - Support professional teachers to fulfil their professional roles and responsibilities, from pre-service to in-service teacher. - Set standards for the providers of teacher education so that their programmes are designed and delivered in a way that enables all pre-service and in-service teacher to meet the standards. - Provide a framework to guide the whole continuum of educator preparation and development from student selection, pre-service education, provisional registration of newly-qualified teachers, induction, full registration, educator evaluation, continuing professional development and career advancement.
+- i.
+Promote a common set of knowledge, skills and commitments across the profession to enhance the learning opportunities of all learners. - ii.
+Strengthen the professional identity and enhance the status and public standing of the teaching profession. - iii.
+Provide a common language and a vision of the profession that all teachers can use to define and develop their practice. - Support professional teachers to fulfil their professional roles and responsibilities, from pre-service to in-service teacher. - v.
+Set standards for the providers of teacher education so that their programmes are designed and delivered in a way that enables all pre-service and in-service teacher to meet the standards. - vi.
+Provide a framework to guide the whole continuum of educator preparation and development from student selection, pre-service education, provisional registration of newly-qualified teachers, induction, full registration, educator evaluation, continuing professional development and career advancement. - vii.
+Facilitate (individual and collaborative): evaluation, reflection and professional development of teacher at all career stages.